a-ignatev/vertical-code-jumper/README.md

 - infinitely jumps though words from the open file
 - collect falling commits to prevent damage and collect points
 - drink coffee to receive more points per commit and prevent any damage
+- survive for one minute to become even stronger!

 ![Current File](/demo/demo.gif "Vertical Code Jumper")